Cauliflower Mashed Potatoes

 To store: Leftovers can be stored in the refrigerator, covered, for up to five days.

-To freeze: Place the cooked and cooled cauliflower mash in an airtight container and store it in the freezer for up to 6 months.
+To freeze: Place the cooked and cooled cauliflower mash in an airtight container and freeze for up to 6 months.

 - Cauliflower pizza crust